kilroy-code/distributed-security/docs/implementation.md

 ## Dependency Copies

-We cannot bring in libraries from other domains within a web worker, so we make a copy of jsonrpc and jose.
+To function within a web worker, we make a copy of jsonrpc and jose so that it is served from the same domain.
 These are from pulled as though by `curl https://cdnjs.cloudflare.com/ajax/libs/jose/5.2.2/index.bundle.min.js > dependency/jose.mjs` and `https://kilroy-code.github.io/jsonrpc/index.mjs > dependency/jsonrpc.mjs`, and checked in to the repo.